 Blogging Church

-The Blogging Church was a one-stop resource for pastors and leaders who want to know the why, what, and how of blogging.
+The Blogging Church was a one-stop resource for pastors and leaders who wanted to know the why, what, and how of blogging.

 Content is from the site's 2006 archived pages.